Squarespace Web Design and Brand Message: What Does Your Business Do and Why Should People Choose You?

 When you use an image it is always important to provide an “alt tag” and “alt text” to help provide context to visually impaired readers, and also to tell Google what the image is.
 You and I may see a picture of a beautiful condo, but unless labelled properly, google doesn’t know what the image is.

-The content and keywords that make up your website are still important to Google.
+Optimizing your content and keywords that make up your website’s content according to best practices is still important to Google.
+Tailoring your website's content to your audience personas can enhance engagement, improve analytics insights, and increase conversions and retention.
+Squarespace offers built-in SEO tools that help users optimize their websites for search engines, making it easier to increase visibility in search results.
+Using keyword optimization in titles, headings, and meta descriptions is essential for improving search engine rankings for Squarespace websites.
 To rank higher, some people overuse keywords- often referred to as keyword stuffing, a black hat SEO technique.
 Here, the line of thought is that Google will be more likely to surface your website in search results.

 Google cares about quality and customer experience.